sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 ```
 **Line 2** This function essentially processes our screenshots using the lane detection function and then formats the image data so we can then use it with our CNN.

-**Line 4** We initialise our screenshot library here
+**Line 4** We initialise our screenshot library here.

 **Line 7** Game stores the dimensions of our screenshots.
 It represents the area of the screen we took the screenshot of.

-**Line 9** We convert it to a numpy array for further processing
+**Line 9** We convert it to a numpy array for further processing.

-**Line 11** I resized the image so when it comes to displaying it, it can fit on my screen.
+**Line 11** I resized the image so when we display it, it can fit on the screen.
 Note, if you change the size of the screen you will need to edit the coordinates of the ROI mask in the lane detection function in order to account for the size increase or decrease.

 **Line 14** We now call the CalculateLane() function passing the resized game screenshot as a paramter.
-It returns the either the original image back to us if it detects nothing or it returns
+It returns either the original image back to us or it returns our image with detected lanes.

 **Line 16** You can choose to render your detection but it will slow down the process quite a bit.

 **Line 18** We can now start formatting our image for our CNN.
-Our first step is to resize it to a suitable size for the CNN to process as well as convert it to grayscale.
+Our first step is to resize it to a suitable size for the CNN to process as well as to convert it to grayscale.

 **Line 21** Since Keras needs a specific dimension we reshape our image to 1x84x84.
 The 1 is essentially the batch number.